nimaabf/digikala-qa-tasks/bug-reports/bug-report-2.md

 ## Title: Add to Cart Button Not Responding

 ### Steps to Reproduce:
-1. Navigate to a product page.
+1. Navigate to a Digikala/product page.
 2. Click on the "Add to Cart" button.
 3. Check the cart icon for updates.